-The solder lugs come in the hardware bag or attached to the 3/16" bolts that come with the mast.
-Two are needed per loop, one at both ends of the wire section of the loops.
+The solder lugs come attached to the loop cables.
+If they are not: Two are needed per loop, one at both ends of the wire section of the loops.

 First install and solder the lug at the end that is going to be attached at the apex (top) of the antenna.
 Use rubber tape or other material like shrink tubing to protect the connection of the stainless steel lug with the copper of the #14 wire and the solder applied to it.